Chain Letter (film): Plot

-While taking a bath, Rachael becomes suspicious of a possible intruder inside the house.
+While taking a bath, Rachel becomes suspicious of a possible intruder inside the house.
 She investigates and is attacked by the killer who whips her with a chain several times as she runs through the house to escape.
-Re-entering the bathroom, she locks the door and looks for a weapon, pacing back and forth with a cistern lid, waiting for him to attack.
-She walks up to the door and places her face next to it, listening.
-Suddenly realizing the killer is on the other side doing exactly the same thing, she backs away.
-A few second later, the killer breaks through a side wall into the bathroom, hitting her on the top of her head with the lid, splitting it open.
+Re-entering the bathroom, she locks the door and looks for a weapon, before placing her face against the door to listen.
+She realises the killer is on the other side doing exactly the same thing and a few seconds later, he breaks through a side wall into the bathroom and kills her by hitting her on the head with the cistern lid.

-Outside the house, Jessie is greeted by Detective Jim Crenshaw (Keith David), who tells her to forward the chain letter on to him.
-Jessie figures out they are being spied on using a virus embedded in the chain letter so she informs Neil and Michael (Michael J. Pagan); she tells them to get new e-mail addresses and phone numbers, as she believes this will stop the killings.
-Later on, as more people send Neil the message, he panics and decides to delete all of them in order to confront the killer.
-The killer, however, is on the roof of Neil's room, and sends a chain smashing through his ceiling.
-Neil dies when he is dragged up to the roof of his house by a chain with various sickles and a hook.
+Outside the house, Jessie is greeted by Detective Jim Crenshaw (Keith David), who tells her to forward the chain letter to him.
+Jessie figures out they are being spied on using a virus embedded in the chain letter so she tells Neil and Michael (Michael J. Pagan) to get new e-mail addresses and phone numbers, as she believes this will stop the murders.
+Later on, as more people send Neil the message, he panics and decides to delete all of them.
+He wants to confront the killer, who turns out to be on the roof of Neil's room, dragging him up onto the roof of the house by a hook attached to a long chain, killing him.

-The next day, it is revealed that the teen girl chained to the cars in the beginning of the film is Jessie, who is killed because she sent the chain letter to Detective Crenshaw without sending it to four other people.
-Michael tries to save her but is too late; when her father pulls out of the driveway, Jessie is ripped apart.
+The next day, it is revealed that the teen girl chained to the cars at the beginning of the film is in fact Jessie, who is killed because she sent the chain letter to Detective Crenshaw without sending it to four other people.
+Michael tries to save her but is too late and when her father pulls out of the driveway, Jessie is ripped apart.

-As the film ends, Detective Crenshaw is shown chained to a table while the killer makes chains.
+As the film ends, Detective Crenshaw is shown shackled to a table while the killer makes chains nearby.